The reader’s ghost. Books and libraries in teen’s imagination

 Abstract (EN)

-Who would ever want to end like this, especially during adolescence, when our body bursts of energy and has to be shown, pumped, shaken, used in all the possible ways?
-The question is, of course, rhetorical.We often believe that a child, yet a young adult, only needs to be taught how to read and write for us to feel in the right to reproach him if he doesn’t actually do it or if he’s not really good at it.
+all the possible ways?
+The question is, of course, rhetorical.We often believe that a child, yet a young adult, only needs to be taught how to read and

 The school library is a guest-house, a place in which kids, especially culturally deprived ones, must feel safe and welcome to talk about stories, experiences, opinions.
 A forum to meet books of course, but also readers.
 A workshop meant to sew our personal reader’s habitus, rejuvenating it from its old mousy image and preparing it for us to grow inside it.